 A True American School

-American Academy is a branch campus of Foxcroft Academy, prestigious boarding school with more than two hundred years of tradition.
-Growing trend of branch campuses allows prestige schools to expand their know-how all over the world.
+American Academy is a branch campus of Foxcroft Academy, prestigious boarding school with almost two hundred years of tradition.
+The growing trend of branch campuses allows prestigious schools to expand their know-how all over the world.
 Graduates of American Academy receive a Foxcroft Academy high school diploma which opens the way for students to attend universities all over the world.

 Stories of our students